 Compressing a File on Android

 The process of making a compressed folder is pretty easy actually.
-Install and open ZArchiver.
-Tap the menu in the top-right corner of the window.
-This menu lists all of the settings to create compressed folders in Android.
+Install and open ZArchiver, then follow the steps below.

-Click Create to choose whether to create a new folder or archive.
+- Click “Create” to choose whether to create a new folder or archive.

 Extract Files on Android